dgolja/godoauth/README.md

       yes
     </td>
     <td>
        Issuer of the token.
-This value *must* be the same on the registry.
+This value <b>must</b> be the same on the registry.
 Usually you pass it as REGISTRY_AUTH_TOKEN_ISSUER=Issuer
     </td>
   </tr>